Doncare is a not-for-profit community services organisation that has operated in Melbourne’s Inner East since 1969.

 - Opportunity Shops

-The majority of our services are delivered by volunteers; there are volunteers in every program including the team of around 300 who staff our 6 op shops, and on the Board of Management.
-Without the generosity and dedication of the volunteers, we would not be able to provide our services.
+Doncare has been predicated on volunteerism since 1969.
+Without the generosity and dedication of our volunteers, we would not be able to provide our services.
 Find out how you can get involved with Doncare.

-Doncare receives funding from Manningham City Council, Department of Health and Human Services, State Government, several philanthropic trusts and foundations, revenue from Doncare’s six opportunity shops, and donations.
+Doncare receives funding from Manningham City Council, the Department of Health and Human Services, State Government, several philanthropic trusts and foundations, revenue from Doncare’s opportunity shops, and donations.

-Doncare is committed to adhering to the Victoria Government’s Child Safe Standards which are embedded in our organisational culture and reflect our commitment to the safety and wellbeing of children and young people.
-Doncare also values the diversity of its community and provides inclusive services to people from culturally and linguistically diverse backgrounds, Aboriginal and Torres Strait Island communities, and people who are gay, lesbian, bisexual, transgender or intersex.
+Doncare is committed to adhering to the Victorian Government’s Child Safe Standards which are embedded in our organisational culture and reflect our commitment to the safety and wellbeing of children and young people.
+Doncare also values the diversity of its community and provides inclusive services to people from culturally and linguistically diverse backgrounds, Aboriginal and Torres Strait Island communities, and people who are gay, lesbian, bisexual, transgender, or intersex.